abhishekkenganal2/React-Advance/README.md

 Diff algorithm - calulates the difference between  current DOM and previous DOM and updates the DOM on every rendor cycle.

 A new algorithm to update the DOM came out called reconcilation algorithm.

+Diff Algorithm also known as Reconcilation algorithm which uses

 This algorithm came in react 16, After react 16, this algorithm is known as React Fiber.